Birmingham Distracted Driving Accident Lawyers

-Alabama has a number of laws in place to help prevent distracted driving.
+Alabama has a number of primary laws in place to help prevent distracted driving.
 These include:

-- Primary law prohibiting all cell phone use – both handheld and hands-free – for bus drivers.
+- Prohibiting all cell phone use, both handheld and hands-free, for bus drivers.

-- Primary law prohibiting all cell phone use – both handheld and hands-free – for all drivers under the age of 18.
+- Prohibiting all cell phone use, both handheld and hands-free, for all drivers under the age of 18.

-- Primary law prohibiting texting for drivers of all ages.
+- Prohibiting texting for drivers of all ages.

 A primary law is one that allows the officer to stop a vehicle, whereas under secondary laws, an officer must have another reason to stop a vehicle before citing a driving for using a cellphone.
 Blue Tooth technology or hands-free devices are allowed for drivers who are age 19 and older.
 The penalty for texting while driving is $25 for the first offense, then $50 then $75.
 The driver will also receive two points against his or her license each time.